Trump v. United States: Background

 In Nixon v.
 Fitzgerald (1982), the United States Supreme Court held that the president is immune from civil suit for money damages in regard to official acts.
 The Court clarified in Clinton v.
 Jones (1997) that the president is liable for civil damages for actions committed prior to assuming the presidency.
 The Supreme Court cases United States v.
 Nixon (1974) and Trump v.
 Vance (2020) limit the president's privilege within the judicial process.

-Three separate civil lawsuits (later consolidated in Thompson v.
-Trump) against Donald Trump filed by several Congresspersons and Capitol police officers sought damages for Trump's actions from the U.S. Capitol attack on January 6, 2021.
+Three separate civil lawsuits (later consolidated in Lee v.
+Trump) against Donald Trump filed by several members of Congress and Capitol police officers sought damages for Trump's actions from the U.S. Capitol attack on January 6, 2021.
 Trump asserted presidential immunity for that case.
 In February 2022, District Court for the District of Columbia judge Amit Mehta rejected former president Trump's claims of immunity in reference to the Capitol attack, allowing the civil trials to proceed.

 The U.S. Court of Appeals for the District of Columbia Circuit upheld Mehta's opinion in a unanimous decision in December 2023, stating that because his January 6 speech was a campaign event, he had acted "as office-seeker, not office-holder", and his actions did not fall within the "outer perimeter" standard for presidential immunity established in Nixon v.
 Fitzgerald (1982).
-The ruling allowed that Trump may argue the immunity question later in the civil trial.
+The ruling allowed Trump to argue the immunity question later in the civil trial.
 Trump opted not to appeal this decision to the Supreme Court.

 By March 2022, the U.S. Department of Justice began an investigation into Trump's actions from the general election in November 2020 and during the U.S. Capitol attack.
 Attorney General Merrick Garland appointed Jack Smith as special counsel to oversee the investigation into Trump in both the January 6 events and the handling of classified documents after his presidency.